Mak2006/graph-nosql-labs/Cassandra Concepts.md

 ## Cassandra data modelling

-1. Normal RDBMS modellign of data does not work
+1. Normal RDBMS modellign of data does not work in entirety and requires tweaking
+	2. Identify the entities
-2. some heuristics are
+2. Some heuristics are
 	1. Enumerate all use-cases and their interdependencies.
 		1. What are the user cases and what data is required for the use case.
 		2. Does the use case require other prior uses cases?